rcrowe/Style-Guide-Sphinx/style-guide/source/php/files.rst

 File Format
 ===========

 Files should be saved with UTF-8 encoding and the BOM should not be used.
-We have already has casses of the BOM causing issues between servers should should be avoided at all times.
+We have already had cases of the BOM causing issues between servers.

 Line Endings